ariadnerivera/EvictionMoratoria_OD/README.md

 This repository contains the code to clean and conduct analysis in the study:

-Rivera Aguirre A, Díaz I, Routhier G, McKay C, Matthay E, Friedman S, Doran K, Cerdá M. The effect of lifting eviction moratoria on fatal drug overdoses in the context of the COVID-19 pandemic in the US.
-Under Review.
-2024.
+Rivera Aguirre A, Díaz I, Routhier G, McKay CC, Matthay EC, Friedman SR, Doran KM, Cerdá M. The effect of lifting eviction moratoria on fatal drug overdoses in the context of the COVID-19 pandemic in the US, American Journal of Epidemiology, 2025 https://doi.org/10.1093/aje/kwaf105.

 Running the code requires folder structure as follows: